pjaos/ct6_meter_os/README.md

 ![alt text](software/ct6_app_server/images/ct6_dash.png "ct6_dash")

 More information on this is detailed in the [CT6 App Server](software/ct6_app_server) folder in the software folder.
-A live example of this is available at https://ct6.pjmake.uk using the 'guest' username and password.

 I also wrote an Android App that is used to connect the CT6 device to a WiFi network.
 An example of this interface is shown below.
 This can be used for other projects in the future as it interfaces to the generic micropython libraries (via bluetooth) I wrote for the CT6 project.